 When your weeknight viewing is interrupted by TV commercials, at which point do you zone out?
 Is it when the overly eager voiceover harps on about pricing?
 How about when the promise of a warranty slams the screen?

 Conversely, what intrigues you?
 To what do you pay the most attention?
 Is it a young child that calls out to you?
 Is there something that makes you laugh?

 From ads to EDMs, the content that captures your attention usually has one element in common: emotion.
-Also referred to as green brain marketing, this marketing tactic draws on an emotional connection to spark intrigue and decrease buyer’s resistance, which is ultimately vital to driving profitable customer action.
+Also referred to as green brain marketing, this marketing tactic draws on an emotional connection to spark intrigue and decrease buyer resistance, which is vital to building your community and driving profitable customer action.
 And today, with only three seconds to engage your audience’s interest, your brand must make this connection fast.

 For context, here’s an example of a brand that tapped into the green brain of its viewers:

 Red means stop; the sentiment is the same in marketing as it is on the road.
 Mentions of product, service features, instructions and price are red brain skewed and will cause your audience to overthink and investigate.
 Much like the effect of a red light, appealing to the logical side of the brain will compel them to halt, procrastinating decision making and increasing buyer resistance as a result.
 (1)

 In other words, facts, data and analytical language will lead your reader down the multi-directional path of ‘what if’ and subsequently, they will look for reasons not to buy: Do I really need this?
 Is it worth the purchase?

 Green brain marketing focuses on resonating with real emotions and genuine human experience.
 From imagery to language, content that appeals to your customer’s feelings, creativity and imagination will help to accelerate decision making, motivating your audience to go, like you would when the light turns green.